EquiticeDaRandomBoi/celeste-wasm/how.md

 This time though, FNA failed to initialize.

 It turns out that in NET threaded mode, *all* code runs inside web workers, not just the secondary threads.
-What would usually be called the "main" thread is actually running on `dotnet-worker-001`, referred to as the "deputy thread".
+What would usually be called the "main" thread is actually running on `dotnet-worker-001`, referred to as the "deputy thread", which is created during dotnet initialization.

 This is an issue since FNA is solely in the worker, and the `<canvas>` can only be accessed on the DOM thread.
 This is solved by the browser's `OffscreenCanvas` API, but we were still working with SDL2, which didn't support it, and FNA didn't work with SDL3 at the time we wrote this.